ehayik/maven-archetypes/spring-boot-template/src/main/resources/archetype-resources/README.md

 We strongly recommend running these tests as you develop and not just before the commit, as this might help catch issues early on.

+#### Aggregated Unit, Integration & System Tests Coverage Report

+In the context of this project, the [JaCoCo plugin](https://www.jacoco.org/jacoco/trunk/doc/maven.html) is configured to automatically generate unit, integration & system test coverage reports whenever the tests are run.
+This means you don't need to execute any additional commands to create these reports.
+The reports are saved with the following names:

+- **Unit tests:** jacoco-unit-tests
+- **Integration & System tests:** jacoco-integration-tests
+- **Merged Report:**: merged

+Furhtermore, These reports can be found in your project's target directory (for example, `target/site/jacoco`) after running the tests.
+You can open them with any web browser to view the test coverage in detail.

+Addtionally, for those who are interested in a more in-depth understanding of how to report aggregated unit and integration test coverage with JaCoCo, you might find this [article](https://natritmeyer.com/howto/reporting-aggregated-unit-and-integration-test-coverage-with-jacoco/) useful.
+It's not a requirement but a recommended read for a deeper comprehension.

 ### Code Formatting

 The project follows the automatic code formatting approach to reduce 'nit' comments in code reviews, allowing engineers to